Morphine (Morphgesic SR, MXL, Zomorph, MST, Sevredol, Oramorph)

 Liquid morphine comes as a syrup or as a powder that you dissolve in water.
 The names for liquid morphine include Oramorph (short acting) and MST Continus suspension (long acting powder for dissolving in water).

-If you can’t swallow, or are feeling very sick, you can have morphine as an injection into your
+If you can’t swallow, or are feeling very sick, you can have morphine as an injection.
+There are different ways of having the injections.

-You may have the morphine through a pump called a syringe driver.
-This delivers liquid from a syringe to a needle put just under the skin (subcutaneously).
-It gives you a small volume of morphine continuously.
+Some people have the morphine under the skin continuously through a tiny needle connected to a pump called a syringe driver.
+It gives a continuous small volume of morphine.
 A nurse will change the pump every 24 to 48 hours.
+This way of having morphine is helpful for people who find it difficult to swallow.

 - Constipation – drink plenty of water and eat fibre rich foods.
 Your doctor or specialist nurse will give you laxatives to help prevent constipation but let them know if you are constipated for more than 3 days

-- Feeling or being sick happens in about 3 out of every 10 people (30%) but is usually well controlled with anti sickness medicines
+- Feeling or being sick happens in about 3 out of every 10 people (30%).
+It is usually well controlled with anti sickness medicines

-- Drowsiness may be a problem at first, or when your dose is increased, but usually wears off after a few days
+- Drowsiness may be a problem at first, or when your dose is increased, but usually wears off after a few days.
+If you feel drowsy or sleepy do not drive or operate machinery

 Between 1 and 10 in every 100 people have one or more of these.